mctinker/Map-Tasker/README.md

 - MapTasker_Apps.json

   This contains a list of all Android applications gleaned either the XML file or directly from the Android device.
-The list is useed to populate the app list when editing a Task action such as 'Launch App'.
+The list is used to populate the app list when editing a Task action such as 'Launch App'.

+- MapTasker_Timeline and MapTasker_Backups Directories

+  MapTasker_Timeline is used to track changes.

+  MapTasker_Backups is used to copy a file just before a save would overwrite an existing file, and only the 10 newest copies are saved.
+If nothing is at the target path, no copy is made.
+While MapTasker removes old backups automatically, you can remove them yourself at anytime.
+The copies exist only so you can get a file back yourself.
+You can delete single copies or the whole folder at any time without breaking anything, and the folder is recreated the next time a save needs to overwrite a file.

 - Android

   Various 'maptasker.***' files are created, including Tasker files, to manage the to/from travel of XML.
 Examples are: maptasker_import.xxx.xml, maptasker_apps.txt, maptasker_files.txt